serbelga/navigation-compose-extended/README.md

 ) {}
 ```

 The compiler will generate an enum class containing the navigation arguments keys for this navigation destination.
+The `NavArgumentKey` represents the navigation argument's key.

 ```kotlin
 public enum class SettingsNavArgumentKeys(